aarpon/hrm_docs/docs/user/step3_crop.rst

 * **Do not crop the image**: if computation time is not an issue.

-.. note:: Notice that the **time needed** to deconvolve an image increases more than proportionally with the **image volume**.
-Thus, cropping the image will speed up its restoration and the overall HRM queue.
+.. note:: The **time needed** to deconvolve an image increases more than proportionally with the **image volume**.
+Thus, cropping the image will speed up its restoration and the processing of the HRM queue.